NightKey/Server-monitoring-discord-bot/API/README.md

 print(f"I sent a message to {my_user_name = API.get_username(discordId)}!")
 ```

-Closing the connection safely, is easi with the 'close' command.
+Closing the connection safely is easy with the 'close' command.

 ```
 [...]
 API.close("Some reason for the bot logger.")
 ```

-## Avaleable commands
+## Available commands

 ### validate

-This function connect to the API server, and validates with it.
-If the validation was successfull, it starts a listener thread.
+This function connects to the API server and validates itself with it.
+If the validation was successful, it starts a listener thread.

 ### get_status

-This function retrives the bot's status, and returns it in a dictionary.
+This function retrieves the bot's status and returns it in a dictionary.

 ### get_username